KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_percent_change
     }

-    TIMESTAMP-WSJ-GAINERS many to only one WSJ-OBSERVATIONS : "compile"
+    TIMESTAMP-WSJ-GAINERS many to only one OBSERVATIONS : "compile" TIMESTAMP-Y-GAINERS many to only one OBSERVATIONS : "compile" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one OBSERVATIONS : "compile"

-    WSJ-OBSERVATIONS {
+    DOWNLOADS {
         int ID PK
         date date
         int hour
+        string source
     }

     TIMESTAMP-WSJ-GAINERS many to only one WSJ-GAINERS : "compile"